|November 2019CAPE Ratio:||US stocks are undervalued|

 The chart above shows the Shiller PE ratio for the S&P 500.
 Price earnings ratio is based on average inflation-adjusted earnings from the previous 10 years, known as the Cyclically Adjusted PE (CAPE) Ratio, Shiller PE Ratio, or PE 10.
 Robert Shiller cautions against using CAPE to time crashes and make short-term trades.
 Rather, he stresses that CAPE is more useful in predicting longer-term returns.

-The average CAPE Ratio from 1880 to August 2019 is 17.
-The current CAPE ratio 28.95 is above the average and therefore suggests the S&P500 is on the high side.
-Indeed when the CAPE ratio exceeded 25 in 2014 Shiller warned:
+The average CAPE Ratio from 1880 to November 2019 is 31.9.
+The current CAPE ratio is below the average.

 The chart above shows the CAPE ratio plotted against the S&P500.
 We can observe that during periods of a high CAPE ratio the returns over the next decade are lacklustre.